abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 >
 > -- Aristotle[^4]

+But wait!
+Before we get into how software engineers can serve the "common good," we have to define the phrase.

 There are technical and non-technical definitions of "public" and "common" _goods_, especially when used in economics.
 The common _good_ in this essay refers to something else.

 Here, we do not mean public goods that a society collectively maintains, such as roads and other infrastructure.
 Some programs are so crucial to modern society that we may soon think of them this way, and maybe we ought to; parts of the internet come to mind.
 However, by claiming that software engineers ought to serve the common good, this essay does not mean that we should all direct our energy toward building public goods.

 Instead, a philosophical definition of the common good is more useful to us.
 Seen this way, it is a tool we can use when deliberating about how to act.

-To that end, let us say that the common good is the set of interests and facilities that members of a society agree should be important and available to all members of the society.
+To that end, let us say that the common good is the set of interests and facilities that members of a society agree are important and should be available to all members of the society.
 Note that the concept includes both "interests" and "facilities."

 ## Conflicts of Interest

 One example of the common good in action is a public library.
-The Stanford Encyclopedia of Philosophy details this example well [^5].
+The Stanford Encyclopedia of Philosophy details this example well[^5].
 A shared interest of the common good might be that everyone in a society has access to all human knowledge.
 The facility serving that interest might be the library itself.

 However, despite a society agreeing to provide access to the public library, the ability of anyone in the society to learn anything from the library may conflict with the private interest of other citizens.
 In the Stanford example, a baker might wish to monopolize his knowledge of certain kinds of baking; that is not possible if anyone can learn anything at the library.